Optimal control related to weak solutions of a chemotaxis-consumption model: Introduction

+where $\Omega_c \subset \Omega$ is the control subdomain and $f: Q_c:=(0,T)\times \Omega_c \rightarrow \mathbb{R}$ is the control function.
+This term $fv1_{\Omega_c}$ means that we are controlling the system by acting directly on the chemical equation on the subdomain $\Omega_c$, increasing (where $f\ge 0$) or decreasing (where $f\le 0$) the chemical concentration, while the control on the cell equation is exerted indirectly.
+The use of this bilinear term $fv1_{\Omega_c}$ as control allows to preserve the positivity of $v$ independently of the sign of $f$.
+The control of chemotaxis systems through the direct action on the chemical equation has been considered in previous studies \cite{ryu2001optimal,Fister-Mccarthy,guillen2020optimal,guillen2020bi,guillen2020regularity,lopez2021optimal,silva2022bilinear,tang2022optimal,guillen2023optimal}.

-Next we introduce some references that help to contextualize the present work, beginning by some theoretical studies on the uncontrolled problem \eqref{problema_P}.
+To contextualize this work, we highlight the closest related previous literature, beginning with some theoretical studies on the uncontrolled problem \eqref{problema_P}.
 For the case $s = 1$, the existence of a global weak solution in smooth and convex 3D domains is proved in \cite{tao2012eventual}.
 Moreover, these solutions become smooth after a large enough period of time and their long time behavior is studied.
 In \cite{tao2019global}, a parabolic-elliptic version of \eqref{problema_P} is studied, leading to results on the existence, uniqueness and long time behavior of a global classical solution in $n$-dimensional smooth domains.
-More recently, in \cite{ViannaGuillen2023uniform}, the existence results of \cite{tao2012eventual} have been extended to more general nonconvex domains and for all models varying the power $s \geq 1$ in the consumption term $-u^s v$.

-Considering again $s = 1$, some authors have also studied \eqref{problema_P} coupled with fluids.
+Still considering $s = 1$, some authors have also focused on the model \eqref{problema_P} but coupled with a surrounding fluid (called chemotaxis-Navier-Stokes model), as a particular case of the models introduced by \cite{tuval2005bacterial}.
 In \cite{winkler2012global}, the existence of global weak solutions is proved in smooth and convex $3D$ domains.
 Moreover, these solutions become smooth after a large enough period of time and their long time behavior is studied.
-In \cite{jiang2015global} the results of \cite{winkler2012global} on the existence of solution are extended to nonconvex but smooth domains.
+These results are extended in \cite{jiang2015global} to nonconvex but smooth domains.
 In \cite{winkler2014stabilization} the author studies the asymptotic behavior of the chemotaxis-Navier-Stokes equations in 2D domains for adequate generalizations of the chemotaxis and consumption terms, proving the convergence towards constant states in the $L^{\infty}$-norm.
-In \cite{winkler2016global}, existence of global weak solutions for the chemotaxis-Navier-Stokes equations is established in $3$D smooth and convex domains, with the study of the asymptotic behavior of these solutions being carried out in \cite{winkler2017far}.
+In \cite{winkler2016global}, existence of global weak solutions for the chemotaxis-Navier-Stokes equations is established in $3$D smooth and convex domains, and the study of the asymptotic behavior of these solutions is carried out in \cite{winkler2017far}.